asergiobranco/blackwing_documentation/docs/source/protocol.rst

 The first byte of a Blackwing message is the setup for everything that comes next.
 This byte is called the mask and provides the server with information regarding what to expect and how to behave.

+The first bit (LSB) in the mask defines if the message is sent in secure (if 1) or not secure (if 0) mode.

 .. note::

-   The mask is what defines the server behaviour.
+   The mask is what defines the server's behaviour.
 Therefore, pay attention to what you are setting.
 Most errors occur due to a bit mistake.

 .. drawio-figure:: docs/source/example.drawio
    :format: png